-Includes enhancements to the quality of the existing transit or multi-modal system, thereby improving system reliability and service delivery.
+Includes enhancements to the functionality or quality of of the existing transit or multi-modal system, thereby improving system reliability and service delivery.
 This would include investments that upgrade systems or enhance the features of an existing asset (e.g. transforming a Class II bike lane to a cycletrack).